Civil Engineering Study 97-1

 Cold-formed steel series

 Wu, Shaojie; Pan, Chi-Ling; and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels mechanical properties of materials (aging effect)" (1997).
-Center for Cold-Formed Steel Structures Library.
-Paper 172.
+CCFSS Library (1939 - present).
+172.